ElizabethGreene/PittsburghCaliperAccessories/README.md

 ## Center-to-Center Measuring Pins
 ![Measuring Hole spacing on a tool](Pictures/C2C-MeasuringHoleSpacing.jpg)
-* Print "C2C Pin - Original.3mf", "C2C Pin - Mirror.3mf", and "C2C Pin - Original.3mf"
+* Print "C2C Pin - Original.3mf", "C2C Pin - Mirror.3mf", and "C2C Calibration Jig.3mf"
-* * Recommended Material: Prusament PETG ~ 6 Grams
+* * Recommended Material: Prusament PETG ~ 5 Grams
 * * Print at 0.3mm "Draft" settings
 * * No support material required
 * * * If your pin points print with a slight deformation at the end of the pin, these can be sanded to smooth and concentric by centering them carefully in a drill chuck and spinning against sandpaper.